My Mother at Sixty Six MCQs with Answers NCERT Class 12 English Poem 1

 D) How to strike a balance between duties and responsibilities

-A) mother is old in comparison to the trees and children
+A) mother is still while the trees are sprinting and children are spilling

-B) mother is like ash while the trees are green and children are happy
+B) mother is burnt like ash while the trees are green and children are happy

-D) Mother’s health-hopelessness and trees and merry children- youthfulness and hope
+D) Mother’s health- shows hopelessness while the trees and merry children indicate youthfulness and hope

 A) satirical